Atomic Fluorescence Spectroscopy

 Limitations of AFS analysis

 AFS mostly works with metal atoms and therefore has limited use in organic and other non-metal-based chemistries.
 Furthermore, some compounds can create interference with the fluorescence effect, thus it is not a suitable method for all samples.
-Finally, it is a destructive method, meaning that the sample is effectively destroyed during the atomization process and thus cannot be recovered after analysis.
+Finally, AFS is a destructive method, meaning that the sample is effectively destroyed during the atomization process and cannot be recovered after analysis.

 What is the difference between AFS and AAS?